-SWIFT-LOCK TEETH MAINTENANCE
+JAW TEETH MAINTENANCE

 When the jaw teeth are worn or cracking, performance is decreased and the teeth need to be replaced.
+MDP can have Swift-Lock Teeth or Weld-In Teeth, depending on model.

 Wear personal protection equipment at all times.
 This includes eye protection, hard hat, steel toe shoes, leather gloves and hearing protection.